Export

 What comes out of a successful run, what's inside the GGUF bundle, and how to verify it before you ship.

-A successful Ertas run produces two artifacts in Hub: a LoRA adapter and (by default) a Q4_K_M quantised GGUF.
-The GGUF is the file you ship into an app; the LoRA is the source of truth you can re-merge into a different base later.
-This section covers what's inside each bundle, how quantization shapes the size and quality, and how to sanity-check the export before it lands in front of users.
+A successful Ertas run always produces a LoRA adapter in Hub.
+In the Training Config you can also opt into two full exports: a Q4_K_M quantised GGUF (the file you ship into an app) and a full 16-bit safetensors model (a standalone checkpoint you can keep training on).
+The LoRA is the compact source of truth you can re-merge into a different base later.
+This section covers what is inside each bundle, how quantization shapes the size and quality, and how to sanity-check the export before it lands in front of users.

 GGUF overview